canonical/cloud-init/doc/rtd/explanation/events.rst

   default behaviour, this option exists to prevent regressing such behaviour.
 - ``HOTPLUG``: Dynamic add of a system device.

-Future work will likely include infrastructure and support for the following
-events:

-- ``METADATA_CHANGE``: An instance's meta-data has changed.
-- ``USER_REQUEST``: Directed request to update.

 Datasource event support
 ========================